Paris Catacombs Tickets

 Useful Information about the Paris Catacombs

 The visit to the catacombs lasts 45 minutes.
 The route is about 1.5 kilometers long.
-The entrance is at 1 Avenue du Colonel Henri Rol-Tanguy, while the exit is at 21 bis Avenue René Coty.
-There are 130 steps to descend and 83 steps to ascend.
+The entrance is located at 1 Avenue du Colonel Henri Rol-Tanguy, while the exit is located at 21 bis Avenue René Coty.
+There are 130 steps down and 83 steps up.
 The temperature is around 14°C.

-There are various entrances to the catacombs, but most of them are hidden or sealed.
+There are various entrances to the catacombs, but most of them are hidden or sealed off.
 The official entrance to the catacombs is located at 1 Avenue du Colonel Henri Rol-Tanguy.

 Restrooms are available for visitors at both the entrance and exit of the Catacombs.

-It is strictly forbidden to touch the works and bones, including individuals with visual impairments.
-Any theft of bones or damage will be prosecuted.
+It is strictly forbidden to touch the artefacts and bones, including for individuals with visual impairments.
+Any theft or damage to the bones will be prosecuted.

-You can take photos without flash and tripod, and only for private use.
+You can take photos without flash or tripod, and they must only be used for private purposes.

-It is recommended to wear comfortable clothing because there are 243 steps to climb.
-Do not dress too much or too little as the temperature is about 14 degrees Celsius with high humidity throughout the year.
-There is no cloakroom, and heavy suitcases, large bags, and helmets are not accepted.
+Comfortable clothing is recommended, since there are 243 steps to climb.
+Do not dress too warmly or too coolly, as the temperature is about 14°C with high humidity throughout the year.
+There is no cloakroom and large bags, heavy suitcases and helmets are not permitted.
 Small backpacks should be worn on the shoulder.
 Strollers are not allowed.

-Since there is no elevator, the site is not accessible to wheelchair users or those using walkers.
-It is not recommended for individuals with limited mobility, claustrophobia, respiratory or cardiac insufficiency, and those sensitive to the uniqueness of the place.
+Since there is no elevator, the site is not accessible to wheelchair users or people using walkers.
+It is also not recommended for individuals with limited mobility, claustrophobia or respiratory or cardiac insufficiency, or for those who are sensitive to the unique nature of the site.

 Where are the Paris Catacombs located?